BrittanyGates/Click-Go-Lotto/README.md

 ## Version History

+* Latest release notes as of February 2025:
+    * Updated the README.
 * Latest release notes as of January 2025:
     * Updated the footer on all pages to display all my social media links.
 * Latest release notes as of late December 2024: